threefoldtech/tfgrid-sdk-ts/packages/playground/docs/build.md

   export MODE=dev | qa | test | main
   ```

-- In case the user wants to use different urls, he can chose change any of the following urls, In case a url wasn't provided by the user, the default network's url will be used
+- In case the user wants to use different urls, he can change any of the following urls, In case a url wasn't provided by the user, the default network's url will be used

   - GRAPHQL_URL
   - GRIDPROXY_URL